Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 He told him straight up:

-“I’ve already found my man.
-But I’ll give you a shot.
-Tell me in ten words or less why I should hire you, a farm hand.”
+"I" I'velready found my man.
+But I'll give you a shot.
+Tell me in ten words or less why I should hire you, a farm hand."

-The man paused for a moment… then said:
+"he farmer paused for a moment… then said:

 "Because I sleep when the wind blows."

 Over the next few weeks, he noticed something odd.
 The farmer stayed busy—always moving—but not doing what the other ranch hands were doing.
+He began to think he had made a mistake by hiring a farmer, knowing he needed an experienced ranch hand!

-Then one night, a serious storm hit.
+A few nights later, a serious storm hit.
 Thunder.
 Lighting.
 Wind.
 Rain.
 The kind that tears things apart.

 He was furious.

-“What the H... are you doing in bed?!”
+"What the hell are you doing in bed?!"
+"He asked the farmer!"

-The man calmly said,
+The farmer calmly said,

-“Sir… I told you.
-I sleep when the wind blows.”
+"Sir, as I told you.
+I sleep when the wind blows."

 The rancher snapped back,